shellfarmer/WeakestLink/README.md

 ** Use of this extension is against LinkedIn TOS and your account may be restricted. **

 Features:
-- Option to retrieve headline and subline for each user
+- Option to retrieve headline, subline and handle for each user
 - Option to generate short name versions of users for common names such as Jonathan -> John
 - Clean up steps
   * Normalises any NFD characters for example ó to o
   * Removes any none printable ASCII characters
+  * Downloads a wordlist and removes postnominals
-  * Downloads a file and removes postnominal's
+  * Downloads a wordlist and removes honorifics
   * Removes any data after a comma or curly bracket
   * Removes the dot that follows a hidden surname
   * Attempts to identify the first and last name of user